-- Presidential Task Forces (if appointed, and meeting is at time of an Executive Board meeting)
+- Presidential Task Forces (if appointed, and meeting is at time of an ACOG Board of Directors meeting)

-The Treasurer may be asked to serve as an Executive Board liaison to one or more committees.
+The Treasurer may be asked to serve as a Board liaison to one or more committees.

 Election and Term of Office

-The Treasurer will be elected according to the bylaws and policies and procedures established by the Executive Board.
+The Treasurer will be elected according to the bylaws and policies and procedures established by the ACOG Board of Directors.
 He or she will serve a two-year term of office effective with the 2018 election.
 The Treasurer is not eligible for re-election to that position.

-During his/her term of office, the Treasurer shall be under bond upon such terms, conditions, and amounts affirmed by the Executive Board.
+During his/her term of office, the Treasurer shall be under bond upon such terms, conditions, and amounts affirmed by the ACOG Board of Directors.

 An honorarium is provided to the Treasurer for the duties performed and meetings attended by the person in this position.
 The honorarium may be adjusted depending on circumstances determined by ACOG policies and procedures.
 The Compensation Committee determines the honorarium level annually.